denizozsen/fs-user-crud/README.md

 ## Dependencies installed via Composer

-The only dependency is AOrm - a simple ORM library for PHP.
+The only production dependency is AOrm - a simple ORM library for PHP.

 ## Development dependencies installed via Composer